-Table Base Information Population Approach Made at James Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions following description categories were populated based on project description/activity code mapping: Information technology and communication costs Rental and leasing costs Repairs and maintenance Licence and regulatory costs Leasing and rental costs Note: Insurance costs are included in the enterprise supports costs which are shared across the Jemena Group, therefore a \$nil value has been reported for Direct Insurance costs.
-Earnings before Interest and tax (EBIT) EBIT is calculated as: Total revenue less Total costs Table 2.1 Statement of pipeline revenues and expenses 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report (FAMR) and Equipment Register A detailed FAMR was downloaded from SAP.
+Table Base Information Population Approach Methodology Assumptions Name Reference Item Actual / Estimate Cource metriodology Assumptions Atlas attributable direct cost and shared costs were assessed to be immaterial.
+Atlas was only generating revenue for the last 32 days of 2019 (~1% of total revenue), consequently the operating expenditure benefits consumed by Atlas was assessed to be immaterial.
+Atlas was not operational in 2018, therefore no direct costs or shared costs were assessed to be attributable to Atlas.
+Table 2.1 Statement of pipeline revenues and expenses 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report (FAMR) and Equipment Register A detailed FAMR was downloaded from SAP.
 Total depreciation was based on the mapping of the individual assets in the FAMR applied in Table 3.3 Depreciation.
 DDP used the FAMR Asset descriptions, category and equipment register descriptions to map individual assets into specific categories.
-All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity
+All depreciation expenses are recorded directly within the Pipeline and are not transferred from a related party entity and therefore are reported in the 'Amounts excluding related party transactions' column.
+Restatement: Asset Depreciation Refer to BoP Reference 3.3.1.a for the methodology applied to remove depreciation expense attributable to Atlas.